Symptoms cervical cancer?

 • Take vitamin A, 10,000 IU ( orally daily and topically on the cervix).

-• Use natural progesterone cream.
+• Use a quality natural progesterone cream.

 To understand more about your symptoms and possible causes, take the online hormone profile health test…